With 4 railway lines, 20 stations and even an Underground line the Chilterns is easy to reach by public transport.

-Use our interactive map to find your perfect day out.
+Use our interactive map (see below) to find your perfect day out.
 Once you are here, there is a huge choice of places to go and routes to take.
 Browse our map to find attractions and things to do, plan your travel routes or walks and ride, and to look for places to eat or stay.

 Hire a bike and see the Chilterns at a slower pace.
 You can hire bikes from Chilterns Cycle Hire (OTEC Bikes), based near Wendover.
 They will deliver bikes to railway stations and locations in the wider Tring/Princes Risborough area.

 Use local information centres for more details about getting around and things to do: